-A painted lady on a strong white horse,
+A painted lady on a fine white horse,

 What Freudian images do there so convene—

 Would be at best a slight, at worst, demean;

 Rebuke from psychoanalytic eyes